 Reader’s theatre is an excellent way to experience live theatre.
 Similar to a radio play, these productions are minimally staged, often include narration, and encourage a little more imagination.
 From an actor’s standpoint, reader’s theatre is a favorite because it allows more flexibility for casting choices and fewer rehearsals.
-We’re excited to present four shows during our 2017-2018 season that will be a little outside of the ordinary:
+We’re excited to present three shows during our 2018-2019 season that we hope you’ll enjoy:

 October 19-21: The Night of January 16th, by Ayn Rand

 The audience becomes the jury in this courtroom drama directed by Dan Griffith.
 Did Karen Andre kill her lover, the financier Bjorn Faulkner, by throwing him from the roof of his New York penthouse?
 The proper verdict is not dictated by the factual evidence.
 It rests on which witnesses audience members find credible.
 As the trial progresses through several unpredictable twists and turns, psychological characteristics come to light that reveal each character’s basic attitude toward life.
 As Rand puts it, “The events feature the confrontation of two extremes, two opposite ways of facing existence: passionate self-assertiveness, self-confidence, ambition, audacity, independence — versus conventionality, servility, envy, hatred, power-lust.”
 Faced with such irreconcilable opposites, each audience member must confront the question: Which side do I believe?